aws/aws-eks-best-practices/content/cost_optimization/cost_optimization.md

 Spotinst Ocean is an application scaling service.
 Similar to Amazon Elastic Compute Cloud (Amazon EC2) Auto Scaling groups, Spotinst Ocean is designed to optimize performance and costs by leveraging Spot Instances combined with On-Demand and Reserved Instances.
 Using a combination of automated Spot Instance management and the variety of instance sizes, the Ocean cluster autoscaler scales according to the pod resource requirements.
 Spotinst Ocean also includes a prediction algorithm to predict Spot Instance interruption 15 minutes ahead of time and spin up a new node in a different Spot capacity pool.

-This is available as [AWS Quickstart](https://aws.amazon.com/quickstart/architecture/spotinst-ocean-eks/) developed by Spotinst, Inc. in collaboration with AWS.
+This is available as an [AWS Quickstart](https://aws.amazon.com/quickstart/architecture/spotinst-ocean-eks/) developed by Spotinst, Inc. in collaboration with AWS.

+The EKS workshop also has a module on [Optimized Worker Node on Amazon EKS Management](https://eksworkshop.com/beginner/190_ocean/) with Ocean by Spot.io which includes sections on cost aloocation, right sizing and scaling strategies.

 ***Yotascale***